simonvh/fluff/README.md

 Colors
 ------
-One important feature of fluff is the use of color, as this is part of making your figures look good.
+One important feature of fluff is the use of color.
 There are three ways to specify colors: by name, palette or hex code.
 You can specify as few or as many colors as you want, seperated by commas.
 If fluff runs out of colors it will start at the beginning.

 1. **Color names.**
 Fluff knowns nine color names: red, blue, green, purple, orange, yellow, pink and grey.
 These are the colors from the Set1 palette (see below).